 A multi-national force made up of troops from Nigeria, Chad and Niger are nominally responsible for security in the area.

 The force was formed more than a decade ago -- long before Boko Haram became a threat -- to crack down on cross-border smuggling.

-The survivors said soldiers from this force deployed to the area after the attacks and clashed with Boko Haram fighters on Wednesday when the insurgents returned.
+The survivors who spoke to AFP said soldiers from this force deployed to the area after the attacks and clashed with Boko Haram fighters on Wednesday when the insurgents returned.